cschladetsch/CoinSpot-GoogleSheets/Readme.md

 You don't want to keep your desktop on 24/7 just to write updates to your spreadsheet.
 But if you have a Raspberry Pi, you can use that to send updates at a very low power consumption that costs a few cents/day in power to run.

 * ssh into the pi
+* set your real locale with `sudo dpkg-reconfigure tzdata`
 * Install [mono](https://linuxize.com/post/how-to-install-mono-on-ubuntu-18-04/) on the pi.
 * Use `scp -rp [src] [dest]` to copy the files to the pi.
 You need to copy recursively as there are sub-folders for the tokens.
 * Use [screen](https://linuxize.com/post/how-to-use-linux-screen/) to be able to make detachable sessions.